When Christmas season hits, I like to focus on homeschooling through the Nativity, especially in our language arts, handwriting, and other studies.

 - Coloring Pages (with verses printed and traceable in manuscript & cursive)

-This unit is designed for both a 5- or 10-day study period.
+This homeschooling through the nativity unit is designed for both a 5- or 10-day study period.

 This printable popsicle stick nativity set is simple and cute for young kids to play with.

 Try this popsicle stick nativity set to make a cute ornament or magnet.